BlockchainTechnologyInitiatives/blockchainsupplychain/_posts/2018-02-26-Ganesh-Wadawadigi_SAP.md

 Ganesh earned his M.S. and Ph.D. in Aerospace Engineering from Iowa State University while interning at NASA Ames Research Center, California, and his B.Tech. from the Indian Institute of Technology (IIT).

 <br>
-At XChain2, Dr. Wadawadigi will discussing:
+At XChain2, Dr. Wadawadigi will be discussing:
 <br>
 <br>
 <p><b>Enabling Better Food Safety for Conscious Consumption</b></p>